-- Internal Retcon: In order to protect Amity's reputation as a tourist resort, its more prominent citizens convince Brody not to close beaches, or even mention anything about the shark, thinking that it will just go away and they can go on with their business as usual.
-This backfires when it eats a six-year old boy at the beach, followed by an old man right in plain sight in less than an hour.
+- Internal Retcon: In order to protect Amity's reputation as a tourist resort, its more prominent citizens convince Brody not to close the beaches, or even mention anything about the shark, thinking that it will just go away and they can go on with their business as usual.
+This backfires when it eats a six-year-old boy at the beach, followed by an old man right in plain sight in less than an hour.

 - Kick the Dog: Mayor Vaughn's "associates" do this by killing Chief Brody's cat in front of his son.

 - Moral Event Horizon: The killing of Brody's cat is this to everyone in-universe.
-Brody confronts Vaughn angrily, Vaughn confesses the truth about his business partners, and relents in permitting Brody to hunt the shark.
+Brody confronts Vaughn angrily, Vaughn confesses the truth about his business partners and relents in permitting Brody to hunt the shark.

 - Only One Name: When Chief Brody looks for Quint's name in the phone book, all it's listed under is "Quint".

 - Vomit Chain Reaction: When the remains of Chrissie Watkins, the shark's first victim are found, the cop who made the discovery starts vomiting on the spot.
-This is followed by Chrissie's boyfriend who has to identify her, which causes Chief Brody, who had struggled to keep anything in after seeing the body to vomit too.
+This is followed by Chrissie's boyfriend who has to identify her, which causes Chief Brody, who had struggled to keep anything in after seeing the body, to vomit too.